 Alex: So if someone’s low like elementary level they could use it or someone at an advanced level?

 Jay: I think they have to have a pretty good grasp of English to use that course, so it’s more built for this sort of IELTS 5.5 up to anywhere up to eight or nine even, but we do have some courses for the low levels like beginner.
 Not quite beginners, let’s call it low intermediate and then intermediate and then upper intermediate I think would be a good way to describe that and those three courses – or you could think about them like general English.
-So if anyone out there who’s studying on E2language has some friends and cousins, some nieces and nephews, put them onto E2school because they can start to build their English now because you got these really cute fun courses and what these general English courses are, is tied to other Cambridge English tests.
-So you don’t even know it, you’re studying general English and improving your vocab and your grammar and your pronunciation, etc, but at the same time you’re actually preparing for the Cambridge Key Test.
+So if anyone out there who’s studying on E2language has some friends and cousins, some nieces and nephews, put them onto E2school because they can start to build their English language learning now because you got these really cute fun courses and what these general English courses are, is tied to other Cambridge English tests.
+So you don’t even know it, you’re studying general English and improving your vocabulary and your grammar and your pronunciation, etc, but at the same time you’re actually preparing for the Cambridge Key Test.

 Alex: Accidental test preparation.